LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/findall_3.rst.txt

 Collects a list of solutions for the goal.
 The order of the elements in the list follows the order of the goal solutions.
-It succeeds returning an empty list when the goal have no solutions.
+It succeeds returning an empty list when the goal has no solutions.

 This built-in meta-predicate is declared as a private method and thus cannot be used as a message to an object.